preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 Dashboard
 ===========

 Here you can build the Admin Dashboard to your needs, to display dashboard information on many different aspects of the tenant.
-You set up the Dashboard the same as you would any layout in Omnia.
+You set up the Dashboard the same way as you would any layout in Omnia.
 Most sections and blocks can be used.

 .. image:: dashboard-new.png